-"CODE OF CONDUCT & DRUG TESTING PROGRAM CONSENT"
+"ATHLETICS & ACTIVITIES CODE & DRUG TESTING PROGRAM CONSENT"

-I have read and understand the rules and regulations as stated in this booklet pertaining to the code of conduct.
+I have read and understand the rules and regulations as stated in this booklet pertaining to the Athletics & Activities Code.
 This also certifies that the undersigned have read, understand, and agree to abide by the policies outlined within the Penn-Harris-Madison School Student Drug Testing Program and the Student Handbook.
-As a member of a student activity representing Penn High School, I agree to guide my conduct accordingly for the next calendar year.
+As a member of a student activity representing Penn High School, I agree to guide my conduct accordingly.
+I understand that I will enter the testing pool at the start of my participation in an activity at Penn and will remain in the testing pool through 12th grade graduation.